Sagar2366/LearnWithSagar/CKA/5_minikube_installation.md

 - --driver=docker: Specifies docker as the driver.
 - --nodes 3: Creates a 3-node cluster.
-- --cni calico: Uses Calico for the Container Network Interface.
 - --cpus=2: Allocates 2 CPUs to each node.
 - --memory=2g: Allocates 2GB of RAM to each node.
 - --kubernetes-version=v1.31.0: Specifies Kubernetes version 1.31.0.